 Understanding Your Fertility Coverage and How to Use It

-If you need to seek infertility treatment, your next likely question is “How in the world am I going to pay for this?”
-Hopefully, your answer is your insurance provider.
+If you need to pursue fertility treatment, your next question is likely “How in the world am I going to pay for this?”
+Hopefully, your answer is your insurance provider!

-Your policy and the options offered will vary by state, by employer, and by cost.
+Keep in mind, your policy and the fertility coverage offered will vary by state, by employer and by cost.

-With this guide, however, you will learn the different insurance opportunities to look for, the places you can find answers about affordability, and the other methods of paying for fertility treatment when insurance won’t cover everything you need.
+In this in-depth guide, you will learn about the different insurance opportunities to look for, the places you can find answers about affordability and other methods of paying for fertility treatment when insurance won’t cover everything you need.
+Ready to dive in?

 Understand Your Insurance Coverage for Fertility Benefits

 This is admittedly time consuming and, well, not fun.
-But, much like with other financial hurdles, it’s very important.
-Insurance policies are packed with information, medical and legal jargon, and fine print, but our biggest advice is to take your time.
+But, much like other financial hurdles, it’s very important.
+Insurance policies are packed with information, medical and legal jargon, and fine print, so our best advice is to take your time.

 - Look up terms as you read (Google will be your best friend)

-- Write down the policy in a way you understand so you can refer back to your notes
+- Write down notes about your policy in a way you understand so you can reference them later

-- Write down all the questions that popped into your head that are still unanswered.
-If you have employer-based insurance, ask your human resources representative for help.
-Or you can ask your questions straight to the insurance company – call the 800 number on your card.
+- Write down all the questions that popped into your head that are still unanswered, and if you have employer-based insurance, ask your human resources representative for help

 What Does My Insurance Actually Cover?

-As previously mentioned, there are many variations of fertility coverage under insurance policies, and your personal coverage (if there is any) will be listed in your policy explanation.
-Unfortunately, there are still many policies out there that don’t cover fertility treatments, but hopefully, you have a plan that recognizes that infertility is a disease.
+As previously mentioned, there are many variations of fertility insurance coverage, and your personal coverage (if there is any) will be listed in your policy explanation.
+Unfortunately, there are still many policies out there that don’t cover fertility treatments, but hopefully, you have a plan that recognizes that infertility is a disease, just like any other.

-If you have a policy that covers procedures, congratulations!
-There may still be limitations, so find out exactly what treatments your insurance will cover.
+If you have a policy that covers fertility treatment, congratulations!
+There may still be limitations, so do your due diligence to find out exactly what treatments and procedures your insurance will cover.

-- Some policies cover procedures like in-vitro fertilization (IVF), but may not pay for medications, which are a critical component of treatment.
+- Some policies cover procedures like in-vitro fertilization (IVF), but may not pay for medications, which are a critical (and often costly) component of treatment.

-- Some policies cover a limited number of procedures like intrauterine insemination (IUI) and IVF, for example 3 IUIs and 1 IVF.
+- Some policies cover a limited number of procedures - for example, 3 IUIs (intrauterine inseminations) and 1 round of IVF.

-- And while you may or may not need it, some policies cover the use of donor egg and/or sperm.
+- Some policies also cover the use of donor egg and/or sperm, should you need it.

-- Finally, you might be able to purchase “riders” to supplement your coverage.
+- You might be able to purchase “riders” to supplement your coverage.
 These are special insurance add-ons for, say, IVF treatment, that would pay for the treatment at a lower cost than an IVF cycle.

 And then the bottom level of fertility coverage is no coverage at all.
 Unfortunately, many insurance plans fall under this category.

-But wait – there is some good news!
-There is a wave of state mandates sweeping the country, making it mandatory for insurers to cover parts of fertility care.
+Here's more good news!
+There is a wave of state mandates sweeping the country, making it mandatory for insurers in those states to cover parts of fertility care.
 Check to see if your state has any mandated coverage.
-See below for an overview of the NY, and CT Fertility mandate.
+See below for an overview of the New York and Connecticut fertility mandates.

-Okay, so we get the state laws and the different levels of coverage, but, as you probably assumed, there are still more layers to your insurance coverage…
+You now have a better grasp of state laws and the different levels of fertility coverage, but, as you probably assumed, there are still more layers to all of this...

 Not Every Fertility Clinic is Covered

-What accreditations and experience should you look for?
+What accreditations and experience should I look for?

 Other accreditations and licenses may be required, such as the College of American Pathologists stamp of approval for laboratories.

 It may be obvious, but it’s also really important that you like your doctor.
-And part of liking your doctor is the experience and training that they have gained.
+And part of liking your doctor is feeling confident in the experience and training that they have gained during their years of practicing medicine.
 Don’t settle for less than a board-certified Reproductive Endocrinologist, the highest possible standard.

 What to Do When You Have Exhausted Your Insurance Options

-The first place you can look is your own income.
-Take advantage of your pre-tax savings options: Flexible Spending Accounts, Health Savings Accounts, and Health Reimbursement Accounts.
-These all allow you to put money away tax-free to pay for medical procedures.
+The first thing to examine is your own income.
+Take advantage of your pre-tax savings options which all allow you to put money away tax-free to pay for medical procedures: